 Certain of our derivatives are subject to master netting agreements with our derivative counterparties containing credit risk-related contingent features, which requires us to maintain an investment grade credit rating with the various credit rating agencies.
-If our rating falls below investment grade, we would be in violation of the provisions, and counterparties to the derivatives could request immediate payment or demand full overnight collateralization on derivatives instruments in liability positions.
-The aggregate fair value of all derivatives with credit contingent features and in a net liability position as of December 31, 2023 totaled approximately \$3.06 billion, against which we provided \$1.15 billion of collateral in the normal course of business.
-If our credit related contingent features underlying these agreements were triggered as of December 31, 2023, the maximum additional collateral we would be required to post to our counterparties is approximately \$1.91 billion.
+If our rating falls below investment grade, we would be in violation of the provisions, and counterparties to the derivatives could request immediate payment or demand full overnight collateralization on derivative instruments in liability positions.
+The aggregate fair value of all derivatives with credit contingent features and in a net liability position as of December 31, 2024 totaled approximately \$7.41 billion, against which we provided \$5.66 billion of collateral in the normal course of business.
+If our credit related contingent features underlying these agreements were triggered as of December 31, 2024, the maximum additional collateral we would be required to post to our counterparties is approximately \$1.75 billion.